Mission, Vision and History

 - In May of 1994 the (CARE) ACE at First Baptist program began operation as a respite model on Tuesdays and Fridays from 10:00 am – 2:00 pm.
 Wednesdays were added in August of 2007.

 - The ACE adult day care/day health center at Evergreens, Inc. on Wendover closed in 1996 to accommodate Evergreens own program space needs.

-- ACE at Muir’s Chapel United Methodist Church (GRACE), a second group respite site, was opened in 1997.
-It is available on Mondays and Thursdays from 10:00 am – 2:00 pm.
-In September of 2009 ACE at Muir’s Chapel UMC moved into its current location, which is the refurbished church parsonage.
+- ACE at Muir’s Chapel United Methodist Church (GRACE), a second group respite site, was opened in 1997; available on Mondays and Thursdays from 10:00 am – 2:00 pm.

-- The administrative offices of the Adult Center moved from the ACE at Bardolph Center in March 1997 to the Self-Help Building, 122 N. Elm St., Greensboro, so that the Bardolph space could be expanded to its current capacity of 29 adults.
+- The administrative offices of the Adult Center moved from the ACE at Bardolph Center in March 1997 to the Self-Help Building, 122 N. Elm St., Greensboro, so that the Bardolph space could be expanded to a capacity of 29 adults.

 - Also in the summer of 2001, ACE created its Caregiver Education program, which encompasses workshops, caregiver retreats, publications, support groups, etc.

 - In August of 2003, ACE opened a third adult day care/day health center in partnership with Presbyterian Homes at their River Landing at Sandy Ridge continuing care retirement community.
 ACE at River Landing was initially certified for 21 adults and in 2005 was expanded to serve 42.